sweetsweetstefan/cloudmc-cloudca-kb/rbac/rbac.md

 - A specific organization and all of its sub-organizations
 - Only the sub-organizations of a specific organization
 - All organizations with a specific tag

+Through the use of tagging, scope for an assigned role can be automatically extended to organizations that get tagged, and scope can be removed when a tag is erased.
+This feature enables scenarios where role scope changes dynamically based on business rules.

 ### System roles
 The five roles included with CloudMC are applicable to a broad range of use cases.
 They can be assigned to a user's primary role, or as an additional role.